 Advanced Maternal Age and Fertility

 You may be wondering why age plays such an important role in your fertility.

-Believe it or not, if you are trying to get pregnant over the age of 35, you are considered of “advanced maternal age.”
+Believe it or not, if you are trying to get pregnant over the age of 35, you are considered “advanced maternal age.”
 Because many women are delaying pregnancy until well into their thirties, this can be a hard truth to accept.

 You can begin to make healthy choices to prepare your body for pregnancy.
-Doing so may help improve your chances for a healthy pregnancy well into your mid-thirties and beyond.
+Doing so may help support a healthy pregnancy well into your mid-thirties and beyond.